-To celebrate this year’s winter solstice and the once-in-a-lifetime conjunction of Saturn and Jupiter, I drew the stippled star mandala design below.
+To celebrate this year’s winter solstice and the once-in-a-lifetime conjunction of Saturn and Jupiter, I created this stippled star design.
 It’s basically a series of 5-pointed stars drawn by stippling thousands of dots.
-I’m holding a new 3-hour workshop on stippling and geometric art on Saturday 6th February but in the meantime, here are two different ways to draw a simple 5-pointed star.
+I also held 3-hour workshop on stippling and geometric art and will repeat it from time to time, so do let me know if you’d like e to run another one.
+It’s easy to draw a perfect 5 point star using a compass and ruler.
+Here are two methods with step by step instructions on how to draw a 5 point star.

 **** This post may contain affiliate links.
 For more information please read my disclaimer. ****